clouddatastack/clouddatastack.com/src/stack/06_orchestration/06_01_schedule_with_airflow.rst

-6.1 Orchestration with Airflow
+6.1 Schedule with Airflow
 =================================

-How to orchestrate your Workloads on Databricks with Airflow.
+How to schedule your Workloads on Databricks with Airflow.

 .. contents:: Article Outline
    :local: